kubeflow/pipelines/components/aws/sagemaker/hyperparameter_tuning/README.md

 # Samples
 ## On its own
-K-Means algorithm tuning on MNIST dataset: /kubeflow/pipelines/samples/aws-samples/mnist-kmeans-sagemaker/kmeans-hpo-pipeline.py
+K-Means algorithm tuning on MNIST dataset: [pipeline](https://github.com/kubeflow/pipelines/blob/master/samples/aws-samples/mnist-kmeans-sagemaker/kmeans-hpo-pipeline.py)

-Follow the same steps as in the [README](https://github.com/kubeflow/pipelines/blob/master/samples/aws-samples/mnist-kmeans-sagemaker/README.md) for the [MNIST classification pipeline](https://github.com/kubeflow/pipelines/blob/master/samples/aws-samples/mnist-kmeans-sagemaker/mnist-classification-pipeline.py):
+Follow the steps as in the [README](https://github.com/kubeflow/pipelines/blob/master/samples/aws-samples/mnist-kmeans-sagemaker/README.md) with some modification:
 1. Get and store data in S3 buckets
 2. Prepare an IAM roles with permissions to run SageMaker jobs
 3. Add 'aws-secret' to your kubeflow namespace